-The Headteacher is ultimately responsible for the management of all programmes and activities that take place within the school.
+The Headteacher is ultimately responsible for the management of all programmes and activities that take place within the school across all three sites.

-The senior leadership team (SLT) of the school consists of the Headteacher, a Deputy Headteacher with responsibility for KS4, an Assistant Head with responsibility for Key Stage 3, an Assistant Head with responsibility for operations, two Assistant Heads with responsibility for Cody Oaks SEMH and an Assistant Head with responsibility for primary.
-The SLT ensure that policies are in place and operated in line with National guidelines and directives and that these are applied appropriately to meet individual needs.
+The senior leadership team (SLT) of the school consists of Headteacher, Deputy Headteacher who is the Key Stage 4 Lead, Assistant Head and Key Stage 3 Lead, Assistant Head and Key Stage 1, 2 and EYFS Lead, Head of School who is Cody Oaks Lead and Deputy Head.
+Additionally there are 2 Associate Senior Leaders who have responsibility for Teaching and Learning and curriculum, one in the main building and one in the primary department of the school.
+The wider SLT ensure that policies are in place and operated in line with National guidelines and directives and that these are applied appropriately to meet individual needs.